CodeLab7/guideline/AI/docs/PHP_LARAVEL_SPECIFIC.md

 - **Purpose**: Home of business/domain logic.
 - **Rules**:
-    - When something is served multiple module.
-You can create service for that.
+    - When something is shared across multiple modules, you can create a service for that.
     - Each service should focus on a domain or workflow (e.g., `TransactionService`, `ContactService`).
 - **Examples**:
     - `TransactionService.php` – create/update transactions along with line items.